To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-During the season – the pass provides discounted ($12 each) trail admissions for four people.
-Plan approximately 2.5 hours to walk the 3/4-mile live animal trail has up close views of black bear, coyote, mountain lions, bobcats, river otters, foxes, and more in natural woodland enclosures.
+Plan approximately 2.5 hours to walk the animal trail (featuring close-up views of black bears, coyotes, mountain lions, bobcats, river otters, foxes, and more in natural woodland enclosures).
 The trail meanders through open meadows, mature forests, and marsh boardwalks on a packed gravel path.
 Trailside buildings feature interactive exhibits that teach natural history concepts in meaningful and memorable ways.
 There are miles of other trails to explore – the Ecotone, the Forest, and the Mt.
 Fayal Trails.
-Library Patrons must bring the dated pass with them to the Admissions window at the Welcome Center.
-Patrons do not need to make advance reservations but trail tickets can be reserved by library pass holders at nhnature.org.

 Note: Our Library Membership is only valid from May 1st through November 1st